vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 gpg --armor --export your_email@example.com > pgp-publickey.txt
 ```

-This exports the public key to a file named `pgp-publickey.txt`
+This will export the public key to a file named `pgp-publickey.txt`.

 ## **Step 2: Create and Sign the security.txt File**
 1. **Create the security.txt File**